hpeyriere/hpeyriere.github.io/_pages/cv_page.md

 ## Work Experience

-&nbsp;&nbsp; **Intern, Lazard Sovereign Advisory Division**, Paris, FR (March-August 2020) &nbsp;&nbsp; Economic and infrastructure advisory to developing nations’ governments and finance ministries.
-Designed economic and debt sustainability models, prepared presentations, and wrote notes for the 2020 sovereign debt restructurings of Ecuador and Zambia.
+&nbsp;&nbsp; **Intern, Lazard Sovereign Advisory Division**, Paris, FR (March-August 2020)

 &nbsp;&nbsp; **Commissioned Officer, French Navy**, Indian Ocean & Persian Gulf (September 2018 - April 2020)
-&nbsp;&nbsp; Part of Ecole Polytechnique military service.
-Followed a 2-month French navy officer course.
-Embarked for a 6-month deployment at sea on a 200 people/150 metre ship.
-As Deputy Logistics and Supply Officer, managed ten sailors, completed high-level internal audits and administrative missions, managed logistics and supplies, took charge of the ship’s PR and interacted with foreign dignitaries.
-As Deputy Navigation Officer, took daily shifts at the ship bridge.

 ## Service, Leadership and Community Engagement

-&nbsp;&nbsp; **Street Library, ATD Quart Monde**, Corbeil-Essonnes, FR (2021-2022) Weekly street library and help with homework with children aged 5-14 in an underpriviliged area of the Paris metropolitan area.
+&nbsp;&nbsp; **Street Library, ATD Quart Monde**, Corbeil-Essonnes, FR (2021-2022)

-&nbsp;&nbsp; **Vice-President, Action Sociale de la Kes**, Palaiseau, FR (2018-2019) Student charity at Ecole Polytechnique organizing a range of social actions: language and mathematics classes to refugees, street library, tutoring, homeless soup kitchen.
-Coordinated 30 volunteers and a 20 000 € budget from donations and fundraising.
+&nbsp;&nbsp; **Vice-President, Action Sociale de la Kes**, Palaiseau, FR (2018-2019)

 ## Computational skills